NVIDIA/framework-reproducibility/README.md

     approved and merged before that version snaps.
   * As of TensorFlow 2.0 onwards, the use of `tf.function' (for example, as a decorator), results in AutoGraph compiling your code into a graph.
-One conversion that takes place is the replacing of `for` loops while TensorFlow's `while_loop`.
+One conversion that takes place is the replacing of `for` loops with TensorFlow's `while_loop`.
 By default, the `while_loop` runs with 10 parallel iterations which introduces another source of non-determinism.
 To prevent this, please use `tf.autograph.experimental.set_loop_options` inside the `for` loop with